jwhite37/csc253Midterm/README.md

     return x;
 }
 ```
-First we're defining some values, these values are used to figure out the position stack pointer should point to based on
+First we're defining some values, these values are used to figure out the position the stack pointer should point to based on
-number of arguments for the function object ( which in our case is the newly created 'add' `PyFunctionObject`)
+number of arguments for the function object as well as getting a handle to our `PyFunctionObject`.

-The interpreter does a couple of checks immediately in order to find out if the function is a Python wrapper for a c function or a Method object since these are the most common calls made, our function is just a straight forward PyFunctionObject, so we execute the branch of code that calls `x = fast_function(func, pp_stack, n, na, nk);`.
+The interpreter does a couple of checks immediately in order to find out if the function is a Python wrapper for a c function or a Method object since these are the most common calls made, our function is just a straight forward `PyFunctionObject`, so we execute the branch of code that calls `x = fast_function(func, pp_stack, n, na, nk);` which is also in `ceval.c`.

 In the call to `fast_function`, the interpreter first sets things up, commented below.